 You need to be critical, when myths about cholesterol are aired

 The headline of this post is not mine, but Dr. Uffe Ravnskov´s, specialist in internal medicine and medicinal nephrology.
-He is probably one the professionals, who has spent most time to research and raise questions about this health providing stuff, this phenomenon and topic, cholesterol.
+He is probably one of the professionals, who has spent most time to research and raise questions about this health providing stuff, this phenomenon and topic, cholesterol.
 And one of the few, who actually document´s his information.

-This is quite remarkable and very different from many other doctors, who without even blushing gladly talk about something, they don´t know much about.
+This is quite remarkable and very different from many other MDs, who without even blushing gladly talk about something, they don´t know much about.
 Such as nutrition.
 Fortunately there are a few exceptions, but sadly, in the medicinal business, there is no tradition that urges to ask critical questions about presumptions already agreed on, like in other academics such as physics, astronomy or even archeology.
 Oh no – in medicine people use quoting from generation to generation.
 If one “truth” about nutrition is spoken, this is it, and it is repeated endlessly without any critical questioning.
-Strange as it seems, today no doctor is educated seriously in this topic on the medicinal faculties.
-The few doctors who really know something about nutrition, like for instance Diet Doctor Georgia Ede and the inventor of the GAPS Diet Natasha Campbell-McBride are educated elsewhere.
+Strange as it seems, today no MD is educated seriously in this topic on the medicinal faculties.
+The few, who really know something about nutrition, like for instance Diet Doctor Georgia Ede and the inventor of the GAPS Diet Natasha Campbell-McBride are educated elsewhere.
 This fact makes it peculiar, that so many medicinally educated gladly speak up in various media about something to do with nutrition, as they havn´t taken the time to check what they are talking about.
 Even more peculiar it is that journalists gladly ask people, who are not educated properly in what they are on about.